Miami Valley Career Technology Center

 The Miami Valley Career Technology Center (MVCTC) is a public career technology school in Englewood, Ohio.
 It serves five southwestern Ohio counties (Montgomery, Warren, Preble, Darke, and Miami).
-Prior to 1994 it was known as the Montgomery County Joint Vocational School.
+Prior to 1994, it was known as the Montgomery County Joint Vocational School.

 Students from 27 partner high schools attend classes daily in one of 40 career programs.
 Students from districts outside the 27 participating schools may attend MVCTC by applying for admission and then by adhering to open enrollment guidelines.

 The high school division is approved and accredited by the Ohio Department of Education and North Central Association of Colleges and Schools as a two-year public career technical school.
 The division offers secondary preparation with in-school and cooperative education programs.

-High school curriculum

-Graduation and diploma

-Students earn a Career Passport from MVCTC and graduate from their partner school district.
-Upon completion of a career program, a student must have sufficient grades and attendance, and demonstrate competencies in their career program.
-A student will receive a portfolio showing various achievements and competencies they have earned over their academic career at MVCTC.

-Career and technical student organizations

-Students are also encouraged to participate in student organizations such as HOSA, FCCLA, SkillsUSA, Business Professionals of America (BPA), and Future Farmers of America.
-These groups organize and sponsor events and contests related to the student's career choice.
-Students who excel in their skill sets are recognized at national levels in these events.